DiMesq/stanford_dl_ex/README.md

 This repository contains the code for the tutorial at http://ufldl.stanford.edu/tutorial

-The starter code is given in MATLAB, but I will attempt to make the exercises using Python and some of it's libraries.
+The starter code is given in MATLAB, but I will attempt to make the exercises using Python together with some of it's libraries.